“Treat people who don’t get jobs as well as people who do.”

-More and more candidates are using their mobile phones to search for jobs, and would prefer to apply from their phones as well.
-Promoting a job opening as mobile friendly can increase the number of applicants by 11.6%, according to a Glassdoor study.
+More and more candidates are using their mobile phones to search for jobs and would prefer to apply from their phones as well.
+Promoting a job opening as mobile-friendly can even increase the number of applicants by 11.6%.

 Use pre-recorded video interviews

-Using pre-recorded video interviews benefits both recruiters and candidates during the application process.
+Using pre-recorded video interviews will benefit both recruiters and candidates during the application process.
 Candidates get a unique opportunity to express themselves, and they can record their video responses at a time and place that’s most convenient for them.
-Plus, they get a clearer impression of your company through your video questions and video introduction.
+Besides, they get a clearer impression of your company through your video questions and video introduction.

 Video interviews also allow recruiters to only invite good-fit candidates to in-person interviews, which results in about 50% of time savings in your recruitment process.
 If you realize that a candidate isn’t the right fit for your company—whether professionally or culturally—there’s no need to waste anyone’s time moving forward.